 Applicable ror the students of B. Tech.
 (Regular) from the Academic Year 2019-20 onwards

 The following courses of study are offered at present as specializations for the B. Tech.
-Courses with English as medium of Instruction.
+Courses in the jurisdiction of all affiliated colleges of JNTUK.

 |02||Electrical and Electronics Engineering|